Indian Milkweed Plants for Monarch Butterfly Gardens

 Woollypod milkweed, a herbaceous perennial, thrives in arid/semi-arid areas.
 It grows about 1-3′ tall, with a 1′ spread, in USDA zones 5-9; some references say that the range is tighter, zones 6-8.
 Even though it is a perennial, this milkweed will likely produce flowers in the first year.
 Flowers appear from May-Oct and are white-cream-pinkish and full of nectar.
 The flowers give way to seed pods that are large and woolly.

 Indian milkweed likes full sun but tolerates partial shade.
 It grows well with dry-medium moisture and in rocky, sandy and even clay soils.
 They are quite drought-tolerant.
-As a result, this is considered an easy milkweed when grown in its native conditions!
+As a result, this is considered an easy milkweed in its native conditions!

 Starting Indian Milkweed Seeds